dmolitor/beautiful-jekyll/aboutme.md

 - Currently serving as an RA to Dr. Justine Hastings with the hope of pursuing a PhD in Economics in the fall of 2022
 - I'm not trained in CS but I find it fascinating, and I like to geek out about stuff I don't understand
-- I'm a big fan of R and it's ecosystems, trying to learn Julia, and can hack away a bit in Python under threat of death
+- I'm a big fan of R and its ecosystems, trying to learn Julia, and can hack away a bit in Python under threat of death

 Personal Life Related